-Lack of familiarity with hospital systems can pose serious risk management implications.
+Lack of familiarity with hospital systems can pose serious risk management implications for dental professionals.

-Good dental care is an important component to maintain overall health and well-being.
-When unchecked and untreated, bacteria that forms on teeth can often lead to more serious health problems.
-Poor oral care has been known to contribute to cardiovascular disease and respiratory infections, as well as other serious health conditions.
+Good dental care is an important component of maintaining overall health and well-being.
+When unchecked and untreated, bacteria that forms in the mouth can lead to more serious health problems.
+Poor oral care has been known to contribute to cardiovascular disease, respiratory infections, and other serious health conditions.

-Dentists and oral surgeons are often credentialed and included in a hospital’s medical staff roster to provide dental services to emergency department patients and inpatients when needed.
-Providing dental care for a hospitalized patient is uncommon and dentists and oral surgeons are not routinely consulted to provide dental services.
+Dentists and oral surgeons are often appointed to a hospital’s medical staff to provide dental services to emergency department patients and inpatients when needed.
+They do not routinely provide general dental services but frequently provide emergent treatment indicated by oral trauma or infection.

 Because of the infrequency of providing dental care in the hospital setting, many dentists are unfamiliar with hospital and medical staff requirements that apply to the providers who examine and treat inpatients.
 The lack of familiarity with hospital systems and medical staff rules can pose serious risk management implications for the dental care provider.

 - Be wary of the “curbside consultation,” an informal collaboration that may find its way into the medical record.
 Dentists have been sued by patients they did not meet or examine because another provider documented inaccurate information in the medical record.
 If you are asked for input on a specific patient situation, it may be best to request a formal consultation so that you can document your thoughts and opinions in your own words.

 - Communicate clearly with other providers on the expectations regarding your involvement in patient care.
 Once you become part of the care team, the lines can become blurred among providers regarding who is responsible for each aspect of care.
 Key information can get lost during the transitions that occur among caregivers in a hospital.
 Clarify your role in the record, and communicate with other caregivers when confusion or cause for concern occurs.